Bakan0/gnucash-happy-new-year/README.md

 ### Prerequisites ###

-Make sure that you have GnuCash and its Python library installed.
-You can test this by calling `python3 -c "import gnucash"`.
+Make sure that you have GnuCash and its Python library installed as well as the sqlite backend (`libdbd-sqlite3` on Debian).
+You can test this by calling
+`python3 -c "import gnucash"`.
 If there are no error messages, everything is should be working.

 ### Run the program ###